uezo/linebot-project-template/README.md

 2019-04-17 21:48:01,444 - minette.core - INFO - Create 16 worker thread(s)
  * Serving Flask app "run" (lazy loading)
  * Environment: production
-   WARNING: Do not use the development server in a production environment.
-   Use a production WSGI server instead.
  * Debug mode: off
  * Running on http://0.0.0.0:21212/ (Press CTRL+C to quit)
 ```